broadermat70/agile-/README.md

 # agile-
 This is the main program from which further development will be built upon.
-This is a QTcreator Project, which requires all files be placed into the same directory with no other files, and is opened through the QTcreator client by selecting the .pro file from the client.
+This is a QTcreator Project, which requires all files be placed into the same directory with no other files, and is opened through the QTcreator client by selecting the "BubbleHelper.pro" file from the client.